Circles of latitude between the 15th parallel north and the 20th parallel north: 17th parallel north

 The 17th parallel north is a circle of latitude that is 17 degrees north of the Earth's equatorial plane.
 It crosses Africa, Asia, the Indian Ocean, the Pacific Ocean, Central America, the Caribbean, and the Atlantic Ocean.
 The parallel is particularly significant in the history of Vietnam.

 At this latitude the sun is visible for 13 hours, 9 minutes during the summer solstice and 11 hours, 7 minutes during the winter solstice.

 Vietnam

 The Seventeenth parallel (vĩ tuyến 17) was the provisional military demarcation line between North and South Vietnam established by the Geneva Accords of 1954.
-The demarcation line did not exactly coincide with the 17th parallel but ran south of it, approximately along the Bến Hải River in Quảng Trị Province to the village of Bo Ho Su and from there due west to the Laos–Vietnam border.
+The demarcation line did not exactly coincide with the 17th parallel but ran south of it, approximately along the Bến Hải River in Quảng Trị province to the village of Bo Ho Su and from there due west to the Laos–Vietnam border.

-In 1976 the demarcation line was made irrelevant as Vietnam was unified following the withdrawal of American forces and the surrender of the South Vietnamese government.
+In 1976 the demarcation line was made irrelevant as Vietnam was unified after the surrender of the South Vietnamese government.